Skip to content

 3. Select an action for the rule if you're not using the default action (Do not notify developers), which includes:

-• Add a comment to the PR - This action would add a comment to the PR.
+• Add a comment to the PR - Adds a comment to the PR.

-• Send a notification - This action would notify your configured integrations (Slack, Teams, or Webhook).
-You must select either integrations and add the channel name or webhook.
+• Send a notification - Notifies your configured integrations (Slack, Teams, or Webhook).
+You must select integrations and add the channel name or webhook.

-• Drop - This action would drop all the findings generated by the policy.
+• Drop - Drops all findings generated by the policy.

 Warning